nosilver4u/ewww-image-optimizer/readme.txt

 = CDN Support =

 Uploads to Amazon S3, Azure Storage, Cloudinary, and DreamSpeed CDN are optimized.
 All pull mode CDNs like Cloudflare, KeyCDN, MaxCDN, and Sucuri CloudProxy are also supported.

+= WPML Compatible =

+Tested regularly to ensure compatibility with multilingual sites.
+Learn more at https://wpml.org/plugin/ewww-image-optimizer/

 = Translations =